Overview of setting up a Microsoft Azure Virtual Desktop (AVD) deployment via the MyCloudIT platform.

 Part 3: Post Wizard Configuration

-After the deployment is completed successfully, you will need to configure AADC-CS, FSLogix profiles and various other related settings.
+After the deployment is completed successfully FSLogix profiles and various other related settings will need to be configured.

 - We are automating this process and is still in the testing phase.
-We can assist and complete these steps for you to make sure they completed without any issues.
+We will complete these steps for you.
 Please contact MCIT support for assistance.

 Note: This must be done before you move on to Part 4 or before you use AVD.